-Department compiles the annual assessment role on which taxes will be levied; maintaining property tax descriptions and maps, processes personal property statements, and conducts field audits of both existing properties and new construction located within the City of Traverse City.
+Department compiles the annual assessment roll on which taxes will be levied; maintaining property tax descriptions and maps, processes personal property statements, and conducts field audits of both existing properties and new construction located within the City of Traverse City.
 In addition, providing the City Treasurer with taxable value on all City properties, used to produce annual tax bills.

-What is Assessed Value?
+What is the Assessed Value?

 What is State Equalized Value?

-State Equalized Value (SEV) is final Assessed Value after the County and State completed their equalization processes and certified Assessed and Taxable Values.
+State Equalized Value (SEV) is the final Assessed Value after the County and State completed their equalization processes and certified Assessed and Taxable Values.
 Typically, the SEV is the same as the Assessed Value.

-What is Capped Value?
+What is the Capped Value?

 What is Taxable Value?